mariyahendriksen/mariyahendriksen.github.io/_pages/about.md

 ## NEWS

 ---
-**2 April, 2024**: Happy to share that I am starting a research internship at Google in Zurich.
+**2 April, 2024**: I am starting a research internship at Google in Zurich.

 ---
-**25 February, 2024**: Excited to announce my attendance at [ELLIS Winter School on Foundation Models](https://amsterdam-fomo.github.io/).
+**25 February, 2024**: I am attending [ELLIS Winter School on Foundation Models](https://amsterdam-fomo.github.io/).

 ---
-**9 December, 2023**: Happy to share that our paper [Multimodal Learned Sparse Retrieval with Probabilistic Expansion Control](https://arxiv.org/abs/2402.17535) got accepted at ECIR 2024.
+**9 December, 2023**: Our paper [Multimodal Learned Sparse Retrieval with Probabilistic Expansion Control](https://arxiv.org/abs/2402.17535) got accepted at ECIR 2024.
 See you in Glasgow!

 ---
 **3 July, 2023**: I have started my research internship at Bloomberg AI in London.
 I am collaborating with